Glossary TermApril 20, 2024

 • More traders get liquidated

-• More selling
+• Even more selling

-• Price crashes to $25,000
+• The price plummets to $25,000

-• All in minutes
+• All within minutes

 How to Prevent Liquidation